Natzalia/Giveaway-bot/README.md

 # Giveaway-bot
 An easy to use open source giveaway bot using discord buttons and Slash commands, and mongoose as database.
+Without using any npm libraries like `discord-giveaway`, this project was made from scratch

 ## Credits
 This source code is created by Natalia, and If using this code, please make sure to credit me!